iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.va.mobilehealth.ncptsd.covid___1.6/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.va.mobilehealth.ncptsd.covid 5 reviews"/>
 </p>

+> Very well done app!
+Many many options within the app and favorites can ne choosen.
+I am a skeptic when it comes to online mindfulness apps.
+This one has worked for me.<br> :date: __2021-07-04 05:09:32__

 > Recommended by my therapist, and I can see why.<br> :date: __2021-06-15 02:26:05__

 > Several different ways to deal with stress<br> :date: __2021-06-09 16:45:30__